zu1k/srun/README.md

 Usually, it is sufficient to specify the information directly using command line parameters.

-In order to meet the needs of multi-dial users, SDUSrun support reading multiple user information from a config file.
+In order to meet the needs of multi-dial users, srun support reading multiple user information from a config file.

 ```
-./sdusrun login -c config.json
+./srun login -c config.json
 ```

 config file template